Developmental Tasks

 Stage Success

 Stage success is crucial impacts our lives exponentially.
 Perhaps, Albert Bandura’s reciprocal determinism best describes the reciprocal impact of stage successes and failures.
-T. Franklin Murphy explains reciprocal determinism “theorizes that cognitive personal factors can influence the traditional deterministic elements of the environment, and subsequent behaviors, influence both the environment and personal factors” (2021).
+T. Franklin Murphy explains reciprocal determinism “theorizes that cognitive personal factors can influence the traditional deterministic elements of the environment, and subsequent behaviors, influence both the environment and personal factors” (Murphy, 2021).

 A dynamic interactive process of environments influencing behaviors and behaviors influencing environments create the conditions of our lives.
 Our behaviors (or behaviors of significant others) in one stage establishes the basis of our success of failure of the developmental task of that stage, pushing us into the next stage on a trajectory that largely determines how we will fair with the next crisis.